The Master’s Program in Conflict Resolution trains the next generation of conflict resolution leaders, locally and globally.

 - Writing Sample (see below)

-The Graduate Record Exam (GRE) is required for this program.
-Georgetown University's score reporting code is: 5244.
+The Graduate Record Exam (GRE) is recommended, but not a requirement for this program.
+Georgetown University’s score reporting code is: 5244.
 There is no minimum required score on the GRE.
 Applicants should allow six to eight weeks from the test date for the reporting of scores to the institution.
 Information on registering to take the GRE can be found at: http://www.gre.org/ttindex.html

 ENGLISH PROFICIENCY: TOEFL / IELTS